-In fossil-based electricity sectors (Figure 4a), there is substitution between fuel inputs and a capital-labor aggregate to capture price-induced improvements in energy conversion efficiency.
-There is also the potential for fuel-switching within each fossil-fuel electricity sector, but substitution among fuels is limited by the small (or zero) share of other fossil fuels used in each fossil electricity sector.
+In fossil-based electricity sectors (Fig. 4(a)), there is substitution between fuel inputs and a capital-labor aggregate to capture price-induced improvements in energy conversion efficiency.
+There is also the potential for fuel-switching within each fossil-fuel electricity sector, but substitution among fuels is limited by the small (or zero) share of other fossil fuels used in each fossil electricity sector.2